Aisylu-prog/Python---tasks/README.md

 # Python---tasks
 # 1
-Write a program that takes on standard input a list of soccer team games with match results and prints a summary table of the results of all matches on standard output.
-A team is awarded 3 points for a win, 0 for a loss, and 1 for a draw.
+Write a program that prints part of the sequence 1 2 2 3 3 3 4 4 4 4 5 5 5 5 5 ... (a number is repeated as many times as it is equal to).
+A non-negative integer n is passed to the input of the program — this is how many elements of the sequence the program should display.
+The output is expected to be a sequence of numbers separated by a space in one line.